gritzko/swarm-ron-docs/README.md

 Swarm supports:

 * end-to-end real-time incremental sync (op-based),
-* partial datasets on the client (of arbitrary selection, no "rooms"/"channels"),
+* partial datasets on the client (of arbitrary selection, not "rooms"/"channels"),
 * client-side caching (as the data is versioned, a cache can always be incrementally updated),
 * offline work (writes are queued, resubmitted on reconnection),
 * shared databases (where every change is attributed),